OnCoCo 1.0: A Public Dataset for Fine-Grained Message Classification in Online Counseling Conversations: The OnCoCo 1.0 Dataset

 Thus, on the one hand, it cannot be ruled out that the lack of diversity among the annotators may have introduced implicit bias into the dataset.
 On the other hand, the bachelor’s program in social work in Germany includes targeted training designed to help students recognize and reflect on their own biases and engage in their professional work with cultural humility and awareness.

 The annotators were instructed in detail in the underlying methodology of the category system.
+To ensure high data quality in this complex social domain, the labels were established through expert consensus.
+Annotators discussed disagreements in regular meetings until a shared interpretation of the 66 categories was reached.
+Final labels and category definitions were reviewed by a lead expert in online counseling to ensure theoretical validity and consistent use across the hierarchy.
 All student assistants had previous experience with the annotation of counseling data within the field of psychosocial counseling.
 This whole group was professionally guided by the project coordinator and the project management.

 \paragraph{Translation:} All conversations were originally written in German and then automatically translated into English.
 The translation was done using GPT-4o.
 A review based on random samples confirmed the expected high quality of the translations.